Lifecycle for Developers Quickstart

 - Neutral suppliers lack any significant positive or negative behaviors.

-Integrating with the Nexus IQ Server provides an easy way to add component intelligence to your development process and build better applications.
-Whether it’s viewing component information in your IDE, or adding evaluation results to your Jenkins builds, developers can use IQ Server data to be more efficient at their jobs — without sacrificing speed and reliability.
+Integrating with Sonatype Lifecycle provides an easy way to add component intelligence to your development process and build better applications.
+Whether it’s viewing component information in your IDE, or adding evaluation results to your Jenkins builds, developers can use Lifecycle data to be more efficient at their jobs — without sacrificing speed and reliability.

-The Sonatype Nexus Integrations team works hard to make sure developers have a great experience with the IQ Server.
+The Sonatype Integrations team works hard to make sure developers have a great experience with Lifecycle.
 They want to make your job easier, and they’ve come up with some great integrations and plugins to help you do just that.

-For developers, Nexus IQ Server IDE integrations are designed to work in an environment you’re familiar with.
+For developers, Sonatype Lifecycle IDE integrations are designed to work in an environment you’re familiar with.
 Immediate feedback on component quality, including architectural, licensing, and security information, is available right in your IDE, letting you make informed decisions about component selection.

 This means you can proactively make changes and choose better components before any build warnings or failures.
-Our IDE integrations let you quickly vet components used in an application against your organization’s open source policies, greatly reducing time wasted with complicated and exhaustive research.
-The graphic and information below provide an example of the data you’ll have access to with an IDE and IQ integration:
+Our IDE integrations let you quickly vet components used in an application against your organization’s open-source policies, greatly reducing time wasted with complicated and exhaustive research.
+The graphic and information below provide an example of the data you’ll have access to with an IDE and Lifecycle integration:

 |Component List.
 This is where you will see a list of components found in your project and identified by their artifact identifier and version number.
 The color indicator signals potential violations (red=severe, orange=medium, yellow=low, blue=none).
 Components with a darker font indicate that they are direct dependencies included in your application.
 Components brought in via a transitive dependency are displayed with a lighter font.|